-When one mentions time, people immediately imagine a clock.
-Passing hours and minutes which defines by numbers and identifiers often referred to as time.
-Well, for most people this definition is enough.
-I often think and try to make sense of time.
-I mean, energy often cannot be seen directly, most of the time we observe the effect of energy.
-We cannot see electricity but the light which is generated by electricity is proof that it is there but seriously, What the heck is time?
+When one mentions Time, people immediately imagine a clock.
+Passing hours and minutes, which defines by numbers and identifiers, these are often referred to as Time.
+Well, for most people, this definition is enough.
+I often think and try to make sense of Time.
+I mean, energy often cannot be seen directly; most of the time, we observe the effect of energy.
+We cannot see electricity, but the light which is generated by electricity is proof that it is there, but seriously, What the heck is Time?

-Well, some people say that the effect of time can easily be seen in people in the form of aging.
-My question is, is it correct to say, people are aging because time is passing?
-I don’t think anyone disputes the fact that we age by time.
-On the other hand, energy doesn’t age as time passes.
-If time is the cause of aging, it is not a universal effect.
-In the case of energy, we cannot see the effect of time.
-Can we then say that time doesn’t exist if we don’t see the effect?
+Well, some people say that the effect of Time can easily be seen in people in the form of aging.
+My question is, is it correct to say, people are aging because Time is passing?
+I don’t think anyone disputes the fact that we age by Time.
+On the other hand, energy does not age as Time passes.
+If Time is the cause of aging, it is not a universal effect.
+In the case of energy, we cannot see the effect of Time.
+Can we then say that Time doesn’t exist if we don’t see the effect?

-To be able to define time we need another identifier.
-Often in different situation one talks about space/time.
-This was a confusing term for me for a while and I don’t believe that I have a full undressing but let me explain this term as I understand it.
+To be able to define Time, we need another identifier.
+Often in different situations, one talks about space/time.
+This was a confusing term for me for a while, and I don’t believe that I have a full undressing but let me explain this term as I understand it.
 I use an example.

 If you have an appointment to meet someone, you will need to define two things.
-Naturally one of those two things is time.
-You need to define when you are going to have this meeting.
-Another thing that must be defined for meeting to happen, is the place.
-It means we often say, when and where something happens.
+Naturally, one of those two things is Time.
+It would help if you to define when you are going to have this meeting.
+Another thing that must be defined for the meeting to happen in place.
+It means we often say when and where something happens.

 Let’s break down this to understand better.
 Consider two identical images below.
 Although they are identical, they are not providing the same information about point A. One of the graphs is giving information about point A at 12:45 and another at 12:46.

 So, if you consider the fourth dimension, i.e., Time, these graphs are not the same, although they look the same.